TAPevents/tap-i18n/README.md

 The unittest will be available on: [http://localhost:3000](http://localhost:3000) .

-Every time you'll break the run of the above command (every time you'll press ctrl+c) the next test constellation will run, refresh your browser to load the new constellation.
+We call the different ways tap-i18n might be used *environments*.
+Each time you'll break the run of the above command (by pressing ctrl+c) the test for another environment will run, refresh your browser to load the test for the new environment.

-You can also test a specific constellation:
+You can also test a specific environment:

     # tap-i18n is disabled in the project level
     $ ./unittest/unittest-disabled